Netaji Express Explained

 Trainnumber:12311/12312

-The 12311 / 12312 Howrah - Kalka Netaji Express (formerly known as Kalka Mail) is one of the oldest running train in India.
-This train connects Howrah in Kolkata, capital of the State of West Bengal to Kalka in the North-Western state of Haryana.
-Kalka is the railhead for the Kalka-Shimla Railway which connects to Shimla, the one time summer capital of the British Raj.
+The 12311/12 Netaji Express (formerly known as Kalka Mail) is one of the oldest running trains in India.
+This train connects Howrah in Kolkata, capital of the State of West Bengal to Kalka in Haryana.
+Kalka is the railhead for the Kalka-Shimla Railway which runs till Shimla, the once summer capital of the British Raj.
+This train connects with the Shivalik Deluxe Express that runs between Kalka and Shimla.

 History